rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.isPaired"></a>
 ## *isPaired <sup>method</sup>*

-Determines if the device is paired to an SSID.
-A `0` value indicates that this device has been previously paired (calling `saveSSID` marks this device as paired).
-A nonzero value indicates that the device is not paired.
+Determines whether the device is paired to a specified SSID or not.

+### Events

+No Events.

 ### Parameters